waqarahmed6095/company_researcher/README.md

 - **Extend Workflow Nodes**: Add, remove, or adjust workflow nodes to focus on specific aspects of research or analysis.
 - **Adjust Output Formats**: Customize the styling or format (e.g., via CSS for PDF styling) to match organizational needs.

-Certainly!
-Here’s the updated **Future Directions** section to emphasize the broader applications and Tavily’s dual role in both the initial search and data curation steps.

----

 ## Future Directions